jwang5675/hw06-city-generation/README.md

   - ![](images/buildingtop.png)
   - Side View:
   - ![](images/buildingside.png)
   - The heights also differ accross different population densities.
 Population near the water is higher compared to the population further away.
-Replacing the building spots with actual buildings, we get the following scene:
+Replacing the building spots with actual buildings using instanced rendering and VBO transformation data, we get the following scene:
   - ![](images/plaincity.png)

 - __(Generate Building Textures)__
   - TODO

 - __(Generating Environment Lighting)__
-  - TODO
+  - In the scene, there is some Lambertian lighting applied to the buildings to make them more 3D in appearance.
+As a future goal, a way to add shadows to the scene is to use a shadow map by saving a depth buffer from each lights point of view and then sampling the scene with the camera on the depth buffer to determine shadows.

 - __(Procedural Sky Background)__
   - TODO